Corporate Governance Officer

 (6) Reporting the results to the Board of Directors of reviewing the qualifications of Independent Directors comply with relevant regulations when nomination, election, and during their tenure.

-(7) Handling matters related to the change of directors. - The operation in 2023 was as follows:
+(7) Handling matters related to the change of directors.

 (1) Furnishing information and regulations required for business execution by directors and arranging their continuing education: